janmast1o/NobleDuelEngine/README.md

 A simple 2D physics engine written in C++ (C++17), using SDL2 as the only external library.
 Developed on WSL Ubuntu.

+### Showcase:

+If you do not wish to clone the repo and run the code on your machine, please consider visiting the following page: [janmast1o.github.io/noble_duel_engine_showcase_dir/](https://janmast1o.github.io/noble_duel_engine_showcase_dir/), which provides a video showcasing some of the engine capabilities.

+### External library installation:

+In the ubuntu terminal please run the following commands:

+`sudo apt update`

+`sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev`

+These commands should install the necessary libraries and make code compilation possible.

 ### How to compile:

 1. Clone a repo to a local directory: